Home-Office-Digital/core-cloud-static-site-cloudfront-function-terraform/README.md

-# Core Cloud static site Cloudfront function terrafor modulem
+# Core Cloud static site Cloudfront function terrafor module

 This repository contains the terraform modules for the static site.